earchibong/ansible_tutorial/README.md

 # ansible_tutorial
 Learn basic fundamentals of ansible

-1. Testing how to clone a repository
+1. Testing how to clone a repository and update a remote file.